 4. What will the President say?

 The speech will seek to build on previous speeches and commitments.
-The speech will also be an opportunity for the President to update the nation on progress made and layout his plans and vision to grow South Africa.
+In his recently delivered January 8 Statement, President Ramaphosa said the goals for the governing party are to act together to defeat COVID-19, put the economy on the path of renewal and recovery, and to work to build a better Africa.
+The SONA will be an opportunity for the President to layout his plans and vision to achieve these ends and grow South Africa.

 5. Who are the key guests at the State of the Nation Address?